-Where can I find MigraCam?
+Where can I find MigraCam and is it free?

 MigraCam is free smartphone app available on the iTunes and Android app stores.
-MigraCam is designed to allow users to record law enforcement interactions and to share that recording and the location of the incident with emergency contacts.
+MigraCam is a free app designed to allow users to record law enforcement interactions and to share that recording and the location of the incident with emergency contacts.